 Binders and Converters

-- ABP automatically normalizes DateTimes received from clients in MVC, Web API and ASP.NET Core applications, based on the current clock provider.
+- ABP automatically normalizes DateTimes received (in an input class) from clients in MVC, Web API and ASP.NET Core applications, based on the current clock provider.

 - ABP automatically normalizes DateTimes received from the database based on the current clock provider, when EntityFramework or NHibernate modules are used.

 If the UTC clock provider is used, then all DateTimes stored in the database are assumed as UTC values, and all DateTimes received from clients are assumed as UTC values unless explicitly specified.